-This year the Newcastle Racing team plans to enter an electric car.
-Out of 140 cars competing at the 2012 Formula Student event, which takes place at Silverstone from 11th-15th July, the Newcastle University team is the only UK team to enter an electric power driven vehicle, and there are only 11 such vehicles in the whole competition.
-The team is keen to bring on board graphic design and business students to help expand the Newcastle Racing website and to develop a business strategy; see the article in The Courier Online - "Engineers aim to create the perfect formula" - for more details.
+Last year the Newcastle Racing team entered an electric car for the first time.
+Out of 140 cars competing at the 2012 Formula Student event, which took place at Silverstone from 11th-15th July 2012, the Newcastle University team was the only UK team to enter an electric power driven vehicle, and there were only 11 such vehicles in the whole competition.
+The team was keen to bring on board graphic design and business students to help expand the Newcastle Racing website and to develop a business strategy; see the article in The Courier Online - "Engineers aim to create the perfect formula" - for more details.

 The team was formed in 2002 as NUTS (Newcastle upon Tyne Student) Racing and the design of the first concept car, "NR1", was entered into the Formula Student Class 3 competition.
 Renamed "Newcastle Racing" in 2003, the same NR1 team entered their finished car into the Formula Student Class 1 event.
 The car performed surprisingly well for a first attempt, finishing 29th overall and in the top ten for UK universities.
 Every year since, a Newcastle Racing team has entered into the static Class 3 event to gain experience and advice for the following year's dynamic activities.
 You can see photos of some of the previous cars and Newcastle Racing team here.